mrshll1001/ocds-sample-frameworks-data/README.md

 # Sample OCDS data for framework call-offs

 This repository contains sample data for how the various [stages of a framework agreement](http://standard.open-contracting.org/latest/en/implementation/related_processes) may appear in OCDS data.
-OCDS currently provides support for Direct Call-Offs and mini-competitions in framework agreements, as well as Dynamic Purchasing Systems (DPS).
+OCDS currently provides support for direct call-offs and mini-competitions in framework agreements, as well as Dynamic Purchasing Systems (DPS).

 ## Required extensions
 Framework agreements represent many-to-many relationships between a variety of Buyers and Suppliers.
 This has implications for the structure of the OCDS data as `buyer` is declared at release level and `suppliers` are listed in `award/suppliers`; whereas each call-off from a Framework Agreement might involve a different buyer procuring from a different supplier.
 There are two extensions available to publishers to allow them to publish accurate Framework data as valid OCDS:

-+ [Multiple Buyers - Contract Level Extension](https://extensions.open-contracting.org/en/extensions/contract_buyer/master/) adds a `buyer` reference field to the `Contract` block; allowing the buyer for each Direct Call-Off to be associated with the purchase.
++ [Multiple Buyers - Contract Level Extension](https://extensions.open-contracting.org/en/extensions/contract_buyer/master/) adds a `buyer` reference field to the `Contract` block; allowing the buyer for each direct call-off to be associated with the purchase.
-+ [Contract Suppliers Extension](https://extensions.open-contracting.org/en/extensions/contract_suppliers/master/) adds a `suppliers` array to the `Contract` block; allowing the supplier for each Direct Call-Off to be associated with the purchase.
++ [Contract Suppliers Extension](https://extensions.open-contracting.org/en/extensions/contract_suppliers/master/) adds a `suppliers` array to the `Contract` block; allowing the supplier for each direct call-off to be associated with the purchase.

 These should be declared appropriately in the package metadata: